 Avoid Abrasive Cleaners

-All abrasive and caustic cleaners, such as products intended for tiles or ovens, will remove finishes and damage the wood beneath.
+All abrasive and caustic cleaners, such as bleach and products intended for tiles or ovens, will remove finishes and damage the wood beneath.
 For general cleaning, use only products designed for wooden furniture.

 Food Safe Mineral Oils